CGCooke/Blog/_posts/2021-01-03-Number-Extraction-With-Tesseract.md

     return(img)
 ```

 Once Tesseract has processed the image, we want to extract both the angle, and how confident *Tesseract* was in it's detection from the metadata.
+Often when Tesseract digitises a number, it will include other characters, which we need to strip out using "re.sub("[^0-9^]", "",text)".

 ```python
 def extract_angle_confidence(result_dict):